QuantumScrewdriver/survey-builder/docs/source/technical-overview.rst

-A :term:`scientist` who wants to run a :term:`study` will create an account on that instance and log in to their account.
+A :term:`scientist` who wants to run a :term:`study` will create an account on that :term:`instance` and log in to their account.
 The scientist will choose what type of experiment for the given study and then set the parameters that the experiment requires as required for the specific hypotheses of the current study.